 The best introduction to Bordelaise food is a visit to the Marché des Capucins, tram stop Place de la Victoire - Quai Sainte Croix.
 Here, you’ll find butchers, bakers, cheesemongers, seafood stands, chocolatiers and every other kind of food seller you could want.
 Stop and have a crêpe or a plate of moules frites if looking at all that glorious produce is making you hungry.

-Top 5 local specialities to try in Bordeaux
+Top 5 local specialities to try on a Bordeaux city break

 1. Canelés Bordelais – slightly rubbery, caramelised sponge cakes with a distinctive fluted shape and a custardy centre - bit of an acquired taste.
 You’ll find them in Baillardran outlets all around the city.